bluedudexoo/barbarian-focused-path/README.md

 ## Defensive Hearth
-- Beginning at 14th level, while you are raging, any ally within 25 feet of you that you can see gains advantage on constitution ability checks and saving throws.
+- Beginning at 14th level, when you enter a rage, any ally within 30 feet of you that you can see gains advantage on constitution ability checks and saving throws for 1 minute.
-- This effect lasts for 1 minute.
-At the 20th level, this feature's area of effect increases by 5 feet.